 When the conditions in Africa no longer allowed for Susan’s aid trips, she turned her attention to Oakland, California where “women’s needs are every bit as urgent as in Africa.”
 Her continued efforts to assist women better themselves is admirable.
 May we all be as lucky as Susan in finding our life’s purpose.

 Having worked for a variety of non-profit organizations over the years, and banged my head in frustration more than once, I could to relate of some of the trials and tribulations Susan endured.
 It’s a difficult road to travel, bringing aid to the most desperate in Africa, and Susan’s account isn’t a feel-good type of story so some may not enjoy the book as much as I did for that reason.
 It doesn’t skimp on the difficulties she encountered or the frustration she felt.

-Enter the world of Dr. Nona Whitley: a border camp overflowing with refugees from the Rwanda genocide, a place where fear is the daily ration and survival requires an accompli
+Enter the world of Dr. Nona Whitley: a border camp overflowing with refugees from the Rwanda genocide, a place where fear is the daily ration and survival requires an accomplice.

 When All the Girls Stopped Singing (publication when I revise)

 A brief synopsis: When her mother dies, Zora Monroe, a spokeswoman for a human rights organization, uncovers the secret of her adoption.
 The shock of discovery fuels her decision to find blood relatives.
-Her journey to the homeland with a but duplicitous guide named Senoja takes her inside a burgeoning genocide where she must decide the fate of a young girl cousin.
+Her journey to the homeland with an experienced but duplicitous guide takes her inside a burgeoning genocide where she must decide the fate of a young girl.